Sign up for our newsletter

 At Google, we focus constantly on speed; we believe that making our websites load and display faster improves the user's experience and helps them become more productive.

-Technically, we can define Core Web Vitals as a way to measure the user experience, the visual stability, responsiveness, and speed of a page.
+Technically, we can define it as a way to measure the user experience, the visual stability, responsiveness, and speed of a page.

 Google also points out that each site owner should measure the Core Web Vitals to ensure proper user experience.
-By using the quantitative approach of Core Web Vitals, developers can learn about the site’s user experience performance and then take actions based on the result.
+By using the quantitative approach, developers can learn about the site’s user experience performance and then take actions based on the result.

 As a webmaster, your first concern would be to know if it affects rankings?
 Yes, it does.

-There is no clear answer on how Core Web Vitals affect the rankings of a page or a site.
+There is no clear answer on how it affects the rankings of a page or a site.
 Historically, Google’s approach is to rank the most relevant answers.
 However, with the Core Web Vitals, they are clearly saying that they now take UX into consideration as well.
 This means that sites with good UX will be rewarded.

 Google’s change in stance for ranking sites also means that Non-AMP Content can make it into the Top Stories Carousel of Google News.
 The only criteria for a page to rank are that it needs to meet the Google News content policies.
 So, if your page meets the policies and has a superior experience, Google will prioritize it for ranking.
 The current AMP content will not see any impact on how they are ranked in Google search.